NOTE 1 - DESCRIPTION OF BUSINESS & SUMMARY OF ACCTING POLICIES

 We currently operate in two separate segments with one segment being a 3D entertainment portal which leverages its proprietary licensed technology to offer visitors a network of virtual, multi-user environments which we call "worlds" and the second segment being a management company in the medical cannabis industry.

 We were formed on January 25, 2011 as a wholly-owned subsidiary of Worlds Inc. (formerly known as Worlds.com Inc.).
 Effective May 16, 2011 Worlds Inc. transferred to us the majority of its operations and related operational assets, except for its patent portfolio.
 Worlds Inc. has also given us a perpetual world-wide license to its patented technology.
-Pursuant to the license and we have the right to issue unlimited sublicenses to the licensed technology, subject to Worlds Inc.s reasonable consent.
+Pursuant to the license we have the right to issue unlimited sublicenses to the licensed technology, subject to Worlds Inc.s reasonable consent.

 The assets transferred to us include: Worlds Inc.s technology platform, Worlds Chat, Aerosmith World, DMC Worlds, Cinema Virtual, Pearson contracts and related revenue, the following URLs: Worlds.com, Cybersexworld.com, Hang.com, and Worldsfunds.com, a digital inventory of over 10,000 3D objects, animation sequences, an extensive avatar library, texture maps and virtual world architectures.

 The transfer of assets occurred in the context of the spin-off by Worlds Inc. of its online and operational technologies businesses to us.
 The spin-off was effectuated by Worlds Inc. declaring a dividend of its shares of its then wholly-owned subsidiary, Worlds Online, Inc. with each share of Worlds Inc. to receive 1/3 of a share of Worlds Online with all fractional shares rounded up.
 Worlds Inc. did not want a trading market to develop for its shares until the SEC completed its review of its registration statement on Form 10.
 Accordingly, the actual distribution of the dividend did not occur until the payment date of March 12, 2012.
 Our stock is quoted on the OTC Bulletin Board.
 Approximately 23,859,248 shares were issued as part of the dividend distribution and immediately following the distribution Worlds Inc. continued to own approximately 19.6% of our outstanding shares.
-Worlds Inc. intends to dispose of its stock in an orderly fashion into the open market or in private sales, in either case in ways designed not to impact the market, but in any event within five years of the dividend payment debt.
+Worlds Inc. intends to dispose of its stock in an orderly fashion into the open market or in private sales, in either case in ways designed not to impact the market, but in any event within five years of the dividend payment debt to the extent reasonably practical.
 While it holds any of our shares it will vote them in proportion to the votes by other stockholders.

-On May 19, 2014, Worlds Online Inc. (the Company) entered into a Membership Interest Purchase Agreement (the Agreement) between MariMed Advisors Inc. (MariMed), a wholly owned subsidiary of the Company, Sigal Consulting LLC (Sigal), a Massachusetts limited liability company, and the Members of Sigal (Sellers).
+On May 19, 2014, we entered into a Membership Interest Purchase Agreement (the Agreement) between MariMed Advisors Inc. (MariMed), a wholly owned subsidiary of the Company, Sigal Consulting LLC (Sigal), a Massachusetts limited liability company, and the Members of Sigal (Sellers).
 The transaction closed on September 29, 2014.
 Pursuant to the Agreement, the Company, through MariMed, acquired all of the assets of Sigal and the Sellers received the aggregate amount of (i) the Companys common stock (WORX) equal to 50% of the Companys outstanding common stock on the Closing Date; (ii) three million options to purchase shares of the Companys common stock which are exercisable over five years with various exercise prices ranging from $0.15 to $0.35 and (iii) 49% of MariMeds outstanding common stock.
 As a result, the Companys ownership of MariMed was reduced from 100% to 51%.

 The transaction was accounted for as a purchase acquisition/merger wherein the Company is both accounting acquirer and legal acquirer.
 Accordingly, the company recorded the assets purchased and liabilities assumed as part of the merger and the portion that the fair value of the common stock issued and options granted for acquisition over the book value of Sigal was recorded as goodwill, which was subsequently impaired in full.